trxe/notes-blog/content/3d-modelling/4a_Mesh_Simplification.md

 ## Iterative decimation

 1. Set up goal (triangle count, error margin, etc.)
-2. Choose a single decimation operation
+2. Choose a single decimation operation for a vertex/edge/triangle from a priority queue (**decimation priority**: which triangles you want to decimate first?)
    - Vertex deletion/Edge contaction/Vertex merging one at a time
+3. Modify the priority queue if needed
-3. Repeat steps 1 and 2 until goal is reached
+4. Repeat steps 1 and 2 until goal is reached

 Vertex deletion